preciofishbone/OmniaDocsG2/setup/eventmanagement/index.rst

 Follow these steps to enable integration with Outlook.

 14. Go to Omnia Admin > Security > Secrets.
-15. Click on Event Management Service Account and fill in an account that should be used to read/write from event calendars in Outlook.
+15. Click on Event management service account and fill in an account that should be used to read/write from event calendars in Outlook.

 .. image:: events-management-service-account.png